Austin Klug Delivers All Black OregonCJ Richmond 30th HR Square

-WEST LAFAYETTE, Ind. – Four Boilermakers connected for a home runs in support of an eight-strikeout quality start from Austin Klug as Purdue Baseball defeated Northwestern 8-3 Sunday to complete a three-game series sweep.
+EVANSTON, Ill. – Four Boilermakers connected for a home run in support of an eight-strikeout quality start from Austin Klug as Purdue Baseball defeated Northwestern 8-3 Sunday to complete a three-game series sweep.

 SUNDAY NOTABLES